 The Bad: Easily absorbed carbohydrates like maltodextrin and sugar get into your bloodstream fast.
 If there is nothing for all that blood sugar to do (i.e. repair muscle-tissue, give energy), it will get stored as fat.
 If you have blood sugar issues or trouble managing weight, it would be a good idea to eliminate this ingredient altogether.

-The absolute quantity of maltodextrin contained our supplements is minimal and the benefit of the supplement in question would usually outweigh any damage from the maltodextrin within.
+The absolute quantity of maltodextrin contained in our supplements is minimal and the benefit of the supplement in question would usually outweigh any damage from the maltodextrin within.

 A healthy balanced diet is the best way to consume all the nutrients we need.
 Sometimes however this isn't possible and then supplements can help.
 This article isn't intended to replace medical advice.
 Please consult your healthcare professional before trying any supplements or herbal medicines.